 2. Buying used from a music store is practical if they offer a warranty.

 3. Always play test an instrument in person before purchase.

 4. If you buy from a private party or friend, consider borrowing the instrument or leaving a deposit, then bring it to a specialist to be inspected.

 Obtaining a Tappan Band Instrument

 At Tappan’s registration, all students and parents will have the opportunity to meet with Ms. Stout to discuss instruments and begin paperwork if necessary.
 Tappan owns a collection of instruments that we are able to give out based on availability and instrument type.
-Families with any financial need or students receiving free or reduced lunch will be given an instrument to rent through Tappan at no cost.
-We are able to provide specialty instruments such as tubas, euphoniums, french horns, oboes, piccolos, bassoons, bass clarinets, and bari/tenor saxes for students.
+Families with financial needs will be given an instrument to use from Tappan at no cost.
+We are also able to provide specialty instruments such as tubas, euphoniums, french horns, oboes, piccolos, bassoons, bass clarinets, and bari/tenor saxes for students.
 However, if you are able to rent the above instruments, we encourage you to do so.
 If you are renting through Tappan, you are responsible for all materials loaned to you and covering the cost of any damages that may occur.
 You will be asked to sign a Guarantee Form which will be used to assess damage at the end of the year.

 Switch Instruments by Permission Only

 Certain Instruments are not offered to 5th graders due to size, difficulty, etc., but will greatly enhance the middle school band sound.
 Early in the 6th grade year, students may have the opportunity to progress naturally to related instruments.
 For example, baritone to tuba, alto to tenor sax, clarinet to bass clarinet, etc. These changes are within an instrument family and can be successful and natural with an appropriate plan.
 Changes across instrument families are not generally recommended.
 This is very challenging and will need the help of a private tutor, or taking the AAPS Summer Music beginning instrument class.